edevost/foxmask/docs/usage.rst

 Without argument, the software will exit and print it's usage, listing the available commands.
-The two mandatory arguments for the detect command are [SRCDIR], the directory where all your directories containing images is, and [RESULTSDIR], the directory where you want the results to be created.
+The two mandatory arguments for the detect command are [SRCDIR], the directory where all your directories containing images is, and [RESULTSDIR], the directory where you want the results to be written.
 For example:

 .. code-block:: console